sbc100/webports/README.txt

     your new package.
 For example, nacl-esidl-0.1.5
 3. Add the build script to that directory.
 4. Optionally build a tarball.
-If you choose to do this, you will need to create a checksum for it using naclports/src/build_tools/sha1sum.py.
+If you choose to do this, you will need to create a checksum for it using build_tools/sha1sum.py.
 Redirect the script output to a .sha1 file so that the common.sh script can pick it up.
-E.g.: python scripts/sha1sum.py mytarball.zip > scripts/nacl-esidl-0.1.5/nacl-esidl-0.1.5.sha1
+E.g.: sha1sum.py myzip.zip > libraries/nacl-esidl-0.1.5/nacl-esidl-0.1.5.sha1
 5. Add the invocation of your script to the Makefile